Defining a Multi-Cloud Strategy for UK Public Sector Workloads of All Kinds

-Special guest blog by UKCloud Strategist Bill Mew: "The debate now is not whether to move to the cloud, it's how quickly to do so and which workloads to move first"
+Special guest blog by Bill Mews (Strategist at UKCloud Ltd): "The debate now is not wheather to move to the cloud, it's how quickly to do so and which workloads to move first"

 Once there was a debate about whether we should move to the cloud or not.
 Nowadays there is little doubt that the future is cloud as the economic savings and transformational value that it provides are compelling.
 The debate now is how to move to the cloud, how quickly to do so and which workloads to move first.

 Recent outages on AWS and Azure have shown that even the biggest clouds can fail, however organisations are increasingly wary of putting all their eggs in one basket.
 Typically, such organisations realise that there is a trade-off between proprietary cloud platforms which offer short term convenience and open cloud platforms that offer longer term flexibility.

 When we talk about proprietary cloud platforms, we mean providers that use technology stacks that are exclusively their own.

 You can move workloads between two OpenStack environments without too much trouble or from one VMware provider to another.
 The problem comes with providers that run a proprietary stack of their own.
 The moment that you start using their higher-level services and writing to their APIs or to their complex feature sets, you are locking yourself in.
 For example, if an AWS customer using DynamoDB, Kinesis or Lambda wants to move to another provider, equivalents to these services won’t necessarily exist.
 Even where they do the software doesn’t transparently allow users to know the key-value store equivalent between the two, which means someone has to rewrite the application for every environment it sits on.

 While the proprietary clouds may offer short term convenience, what happens when they themselves become legacy, or when they fail to deliver acceptable value-for-money, appropriate service levels or compliance with data protection legislation.